tophat/semantic-release-firefox-add-on/README.md

 - `targetXpi`: The filename of the XPI file to store in the artifacts directory.

-## Uninstalling

-_If there is a specific procedure to uninstall your project that isn't straightforward and/or well-defined, you should outline it here to avoid frustrations._

 ## Contributing

 _Instructions or guidelines on how to contribute are essential to any OSS project!
 You can easily split this off to a CONTRIBUTING document alongside the README, or keep it in here._